Prediction and Heatmap Generation

 Here are examples of some created heatmaps (top: heatmaps. bottom: true masks from xml files in

-- In the next notebook you will be offered some high quality heatmaps, produced with all the missing things, which were mentioned here.
+In the next notebook you will be provided with some high quality heatmaps, produced with all the missing things, which were mentioned here.

 ### Exercise.
 Your code below